Life on Mars (British TV series): Finale

-It is revealed in the final episode that Sam's coma had lasted so long because he had a tumour of the brain.
+It is revealed in the final episode that Tyler's coma had lasted so long because he had a tumour of the brain.
 Tyler comes to believe the tumour is embodied by Hunt, and begins to think that by bringing Hunt down, his own body can recover.
 To this end, Tyler begins to collaborate with Frank Morgan (Ralph Brown) to bring Hunt down.
-While Tyler and the team are engaged in a firefight with armed robbers, Sam returns to 2006.
+While Hunt and the team are engaged in a firefight with armed robbers, Sam returns to 2006.
 He eventually comes to realise that he has become used to, and enjoys, the 1970s, seeing it as his "real world".
 In an attempt to get back to 1973 to save Annie and the rest of the team from death, Sam leaps off the roof of the police station, arriving back in 1973 and saving the team, promising never to leave them again.
 Writer Matthew Graham wrote the scene to indicate that Sam is now in the afterlife, but acknowledged that the ending is ambiguous and open to other interpretations, such as lead actor John Simm's belief that Sam may not have returned to the present.
 One way this could work is that Sam is actually the Hyde detective that Frank Morgan says he is, who had an accident on the way to Manchester.
 The doctor treating Sam in the future is the same as Frank Morgan, but Sam couldn't have seen him in the future since he's in a coma.
 The only way they could be the same is if the Frank Morgan in 1973 is the real one, and Sam is hallucinating the future doctor.

 In the final scene, the team drive off, with Sam and Gene bickering as usual.
 Children run past, including the girl from Test Card F who symbolizes the death that has been stalking Sam since the beginning.
 She looks directly into the camera before reaching out and "switching off" the television the viewer is watching, signifying that Sam's life has come to an end.

-The first episode of sequel series Ashes to Ashes shows that the protagonist, DI Alex Drake of the Metropolitan Police, has been studying Tyler's notes and 2006-era personnel file, in which his photograph is overstamped with the word "SUICIDE" - consistent with what happened in the series finale.
+The first episode of sequel series Ashes to Ashes shows that the protagonist, DI Alex Drake of the Metropolitan Police, has been studying Tyler's notes and 2006-era personnel file, in which his photograph is overstamped with the word "SUICIDE" – consistent with what happened in the series finale.
 Ashes to Ashes implies that Gene Hunt's world is in some sense real, and states that Sam lived on in that world, during which time he married Annie but had no children.

 In the final episode of "Ashes to Ashes" a fuller explanation for Sam Tyler's experience is provided, when the role of Gene Hunt in both Life on Mars and Ashes to Ashes is revealed.